yzqzy/notes/react/react_source/README.md

     // Prevents users from importing files from outside of src/ (or node_modules/).
     // This often causes confusion because we only process files within src/ with babel.
     // To fix this, we prevent you from importing files out of src/ -- if you'd like to,
     // please link the files into your node_modules/ and let module-resolution kick in.
+    // Make sure your source files are compiled, as they will not be processed in any way. new ModuleScopePlugin(paths.appSrc, [paths.appPackageJson]) ]
+}, // To fix this, we prevent you from importing files out of src/ -- if you'd like to,
+    // please link the files into your node_modules/ and let module-resolution kick in.
     // Make sure your source files are compiled, as they will not be processed in any way. new ModuleScopePlugin(paths.appSrc, [